 Receive Focus insights straight to your inbox

-The idea of generating financial returns along with making an impact has seen sustainable investing assets in the world’s five biggest markets grow to $30.7 trillion at the start of 2018, a 34% increase in two years, according to the Global Sustainable Investment Alliance.
+The idea of generating financial returns along with making an impact has seen sustainable investing assets under management grow from $114bn in 2017 to $715bn in 2020 - a 517% increase, according to the Global Impact Investing Network (GIIN).

 At Investec we have a commitment to the UN Sustainable Development Goals.
-In an exploration to possible solutions, we are highlighting the complexity of the issues and curating a series of expert speakers who address the role technology can play in scaling solutions.
+As part of our Tech4Good series, we explore possible solutions and highlight the complexity of the issues and curate a series of expert speakers who address the role technology can play in scaling solutions.
 In addition to this we are showcasing innovative business and funding models that help address the social and environmental challenges in new ways.

 In the second instalment of Investec’s Tech4Good event series focused on the UN’s 4th Sustainable Development Goal of “access to equitable and quality education” Focus interviewed Tine Fisker Henriksen to discuss impact investing.